LeeHowes/CPP/paper_framework_sources/pxxx_global_execution_context.md

  - The `parallel_context` must outlive work launched on it.
 If there is outstanding work at the point of destruction, `std::terminate` will be called.
  - The `parallel_context` must outlive schedulers obtained from it.
 If there are outstanding schedulers at destruction time, this is undefined behavior.
  - `get_scheduler` returns a `parallel_scheduler` instance that holds a reference to the `parallel_context`.
- - `get_scheduler_with_priotity` returns a `parallel_scheduler` instance that holds a reference to the `parallel_context`.
-The scheduler is created with the specified priority.
-Priorities offer a layering of tasks, with no guarantee.

 ## parallel_scheduler